pattiereaves/talk-prototyping-in-the-browser/slides.md

 It could also work on themes where you are building the design of a new component or area.
 You can commit to prototyping as much or as little of the theme as you like, depending on your project’s needs.

 This process is best suited to building a specific website.
 If you are building a general theme for sale, this probably isn’t worth it.

 ---

+## Projects we've used Huron

+- Digital First Media _(internal design)_
+- Brookings _(internal)_
+- Cooks Science
+- Women's Wear Daily
+- The Points Guy
+- Tech of News _(internal)_
+- Hachette
+- Hollywood Life

+---

+## But what about the designers?

+Note: Our thoughts were that designers would work with Huron initially.

+The real benefit of working in browser is when you get to work with a design team that understands you don't need a full suite of high-fidelity mock-ups to move directly into the browser.

+You still get the benefit of working on the front and back end independently but you don't as much of the efficient of it with an external design team.

+---